Board of Directors

 Secretary

+Sarah Cantrell is a Certified eDiscovery Specialist with more than 15 years of experience in the legal field.
+As a Practice Support Project Manager at Robinson Bradshaw, she supports attorneys and clients with litigation technology, eDiscovery, and case management solutions.
 Sarah began her legal career as a paralegal while earning her associate degree in paralegal studies.
 She later earned a bachelor’s degree in business administration and spent several years in legal operations before returning to direct attorney support—where her skills, experience and love for law and ethics are most impactful.
+Since relocating from Tampa, Florida, Sarah enjoys exploring the outdoors in North Carolina, including kayaking and hiking.

 David A. Gomez